Home

 Data Buckets

-A Data Bucket is a container for storing time-series or key-value data that powers your dashboard widgets.
+A Data Bucket is a container for storing data that is visualized dashboard widgets.

 Key Features